How To Eat Garri: The Different Ways To Enjoy Garri, The Famous Nigerian And West African Delicacy

 What Is Garri?

-In Nigeria as a whole garri is a constant stable found in different homes because of its flexibility.
+In Nigeria, as a whole garri is a constant stable found in different homes because of its flexibility.

-Garri is gotten from a granulated cassava that has undergone various production processes such as harvesting the cassava itself, peeling off the mud backs, fermenting, and stacking in a sack bag for a maximum of four days (the reason is to clench the moisture off it), sieving and roasting (which happens to be the final stage of the processing).
+Garri is derived from granulated cassava that has undergone various production processes such as harvesting the cassava itself, peeling off the mud backs, fermenting, and stacking in a sack bag for a maximum of four days (the reason is to clench the moisture off it), sieving and roasting (which happens to be the final stage of the processing).

-Consequent to the bone-breaking phase people pass through while trying to filter the cassava into something edible most people shy away from it, making garri one of the hardest staples to be processed.
+Consequent to the bone-breaking phase people pass through while trying to filter the cassava into something edible, most people shy away from it, making garri one of the hardest staples to be processed.

-In spite of all the said daunting processes of molding garri into fine grain, it’s one of the cheapest staples in Nigeria.
+In spite of all the daunting processes of molding garri into fine grain, it’s one of the cheapest staples in Nigeria.

-A number of times, some people regard it as a poor man’s food but the truth is, garri satisfies both poor and rich people.
+A number of times, some people regard it as a poor man’s food, but the truth is, garri satisfies both poor and rich people.

 For the record, garri is not the only food derived from Cassava, Fufu is equally gotten from the crop.